fatiharslan4/impartmedia/git-strategy.md

     Staging

 ### Pre Production
+This will have the code for pre production.
+Once the staging env is fix, pull the changes from stag.
+- All the pre-production checking are done with this branch

 | Create From  | Merge Back into |
 | ------------ | ------------- |
 | Staging | - |